-The waste facility panel may transfer and take jurisdiction over any appeal concerning a waste management facility that is pending, on the effective date of this subchapter, before the water resources board or the environmental board upon motion of any party when transfer would serve the public interest and not impose undue hardship; except that the panel may not take jurisdiction over any appeal to the environmental board that was filed before January 1, 1990.-Added 1989, No. 218 (Adj.
+The waste facility panel may transfer and take jurisdiction over any appeal concerning a waste management facility that is pending, on the effective date of this subchapter, before the water resources board or the environmental board upon motion of any party NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. when transfer would serve the public interest and not impose undue hardship; except that the panel may not take jurisdiction over any appeal to the environmental board that was filed before January 1, 1990.--Added 1989, No. 218 (Adj.
 Sess.), § 3.

-c:statute.250 (PWP)
+c:\pah\statute\statute.250 (PC)